Sharing Service Instances

-The script below finds all service instances that are shared, and for each space that the service instance is shared into, all service bindings to that service instance are deleted, and all shares are deleted.
+The following script finds all service instances that are shared, and for each space that the service instance is shared into, all service bindings to that service instance are deleted, and all shares are deleted.

 If a service binding is not successfully deleted, the script continues trying to unshare subsequent service instances.
-To use this script, you must:

-Note: This script has been tested in macOS Sierra 10.12.4 and Ubuntu 14.04.5.
+Note: This script has been tested on macOS Sierra 10.12.4 and Ubuntu 14.04.5.
 Use the script at your own risk.